 Archive of Sculptors' Papers

 The Henry Moore Institute Archive of Sculptors' Papers in Leeds is a rich and fascinating collection which tells the story of British sculpture.
-It's free to use and all visitors are welcome.
+The Archive is free to use and all visitors are welcome.

 The working lives of hundreds of sculptors are captured in their photographs, letters, drawings and sketchbooks, alongside film, digital records and even tools and costume.